 For your domain to work with your VPS hosting, you need to point the domain to your server.
 There are several ways to do that.

-The changes provided below should be made on your domain provider's website.
-For example, the platform your domain is pointed to via nameservers.
+The nameservers changes should be made on your domain provider's platform; that is, where your domain is currently pointed to via nameservers.

 The easiest way to point your domain to your VPS is to create A records:

-Access your domain's DNS zone, and delete any A records that include @, www, or cloudflare-resolve-to in its name
+Access your domain's DNS zone, and delete any A, AAAA or CNAME records that include @, www, or cloudflare-resolve-to in its name.

 Add these two A records: